Computational Biology Program

 Core Classes

-Students must take both of the following courses:
+Students must take two from the following courses:

 02-250Introduction to Computational Biology12